Anjouan Gaming License – Best Anjouan Licensed Casinos in 2026

 Safety and Security at Anjouan Casinos

 Casinos must register as an Anjouan company and pass a review.
-They provide business details and financials.
-They show they can run an online casino.
-They implement AML steps.
+They provide business details and financial reports, and implement AML protocols, showcasing and proving that they can run an online casino.
 Once licensed, they are expected to keep following compliance rules.
+What should you look for as a player?

 - First, find a fair-play statement.
 Games should use RNGs and be tested.
 Many sites list the lab in their footer.